BonJovi1/bonjovi1/README.md

 <img width="250" align="right" src="https://raw.githubusercontent.com/batra98/batra98/master/gif/work.gif">

-I'm Abhinav, I'm a first year Master's student at Georgia Tech, majoring in Computer Science with a Specialization in Machine Learning.
-I'm extremely fond of building efficient and user-friendyl software.
+I'm Abhinav, I'm a second year Master's student at Georgia Tech, majoring in Computer Science with a Specialization in Machine Learning.
+I'm extremely fond of building efficient and user-friendly software.
 I like to work at the intersection of computer vision, machine learning and robotics.

+I’m currently working at Amazon Robotics, where I’m building new testing tools and frameworks to test out robotic movement software in simulation.
+This past summer, I worked at Meta (Facebook), where I helped build new internal debugging tools for the Meta Accounts Center.

+Previously, I completed my Bachelor’s in Computer Science and Engineering from IIIT Hyderabad.
+I was lucky to be advised by the amazing Dr. K. Madhava Krishna at the Robotics Research Center (RRC), where I worked on vision-guided robot navigation.
+I interned at Siemens in Bangalore, India during the summer of 2020.

 Welcome to my GitHub, you can find all my projects here!